AriaSalvatrice/AriaModules/README.md

 - **Melody**: Polyphonic ports sending every note of the scale on the fourth octave (0V~0.9166667V), in the order of the 8 note pattern.
 It sends as many notes as there are in the scale (between 5 and 8).
 - **Padded**: Like **Melody**, sends the entire 8 note pattern, with any repeated note being one octave higher than normal.
 If you combine them with [ML_modules sequential switch 8->1](https://github.com/martin-lueders/ML_modules/wiki/Sequential-Switches), they can become a melody.
-- **External Scale**: Sends the scale in a format my other modules use: as a 12-channel polyphonic cable, where enabled notes have a continuous 10V signal, and disabled notes, 0V.
-Try it with **Darius**!
+- **External Scale**: Sends the scale in the format my quantizer and other modules uses: as a 12-channel polyphonic cable, where enabled notes have a continuous 10V signal, and disabled notes, 0V.
+Try it with **Qqqq** or **Darius**!
 - **_Arcane Majeur_**: The number of the arcana, divided by 10.
 Thus, _The Fool_ is 0V, _The Magician_ is 0.1V, and so on up to 2.1V for _The World_.
 Following the conventions of the Tarot of Marseilles, the 8th arcana is Justice, and the 11th is Strength, unlike the ordering popularized by the Rider-Waite-Smith deck, which swaps those two arcana around.
 You can multiply this signal by 4.76 with an offsetter such as [Bogaudio's](https://github.com/bogaudio/BogaudioModules#offset) to obtain a 0V~9.99V signal, if you wish.